Tillage Newsletter - November 2022

 - Winter oilseed rape

-The area of winter oilseed rape has increased by an estimated 25% this season due to a combination of high forward prices and planting opportunities last August.
+The area of winter oilseed rape has increased significantly to an estimated 18-20,000ha this season due to a combination of high forward prices and planting opportunities last August.
 Crops are generally more forward than normal due to above average temperatures in September, so monitoring for disease is important.